NinevaStudios/nineva-docs/docs/ue-plugins/ble-goodies.md

 # BLE Device

-You discover BLE devices by running a device scan from the BLE Subsystem and listening for the `On Device Found` callback.
+You discover BLE devices by running a device scan from a BLE Manager and listening for the `On Device Found` callback.

 By storing a reference to a device you can access its functionality: